michael-deng/stepwallet-h22/README.md

 Stepwallet is a Hedera vault secured by your social graph.
 It allows you to require multiple signatures for Hedera transactions on the smart contract level, which grants much greater flexibility.

+<b>This is a fresh repo with environment variables and private credentials removed, for submission to the Hedera22 Hackathon.</b>

 <h2>dApp</h2>

 <b>Directory overview:</b>